ma-ha/rest-web-ui/html/modules/pong-table/README.md

 * <code>"ratingType":"5star"</code>:rating values= [ "0", "1", "2", "3", "4", "5" ]
 * <code>"ratingType":"prio"</code>: rating values= [ "0", "1", "2", "3" ]

+### Selector
+A selector can be used once per row to link selected data to actions.
+These data collection actions are web service.
+Data fields are used as parameter for the calls.

+Example use case:
+* multiple deletes with one call (same resource)
+* send selected data to another service
+* hand over data to another view

+The actions are same like form actions (defined separately).

 ## Simple example
 	{
 	    "dataURL": "webdata",